[ Skip Main Nav ]

 A job in the technology sector is more than just sitting at a computer by yourself—you’ll be communicating with many different people.
 The communication skills you’ll learn at University of Phoenix will help when you enter the workforce.

 To provide the best education possible, our curriculum is developed to meet the strict guidelines of the Association of Computing Machinery (ACM) and Association of Information Systems (AIS).

 The College of Information Systems and Technology offers an innovative learning environment complete with simulations and hands-on lab activities.

-Talk to an advisor who specializes in the Bachelor of Science in Information Technology with a concentration in Mobile Development degree to make sure this program fits your specific needs.
+Talk to a representative who specializes in the Bachelor of Science in Information Technology with a concentration in Mobile Development degree to make sure this program fits your specific needs.
 You can also get to know University of Phoenix by checking out the Phoenix Prep Center.

 We understand that technology has changed the way the world does business, the way people receive an education and even the way people communicate.

 At the College of Information Systems and Technology, we pride ourselves in our experienced faculty members, many of whom hold leadership positions in the IT sector.